google/starthinker/README.md

 Every directory contains a README.me file.
 These are instructions for how to use the code in that directory.
 General structure ofthe code is:

+- [/deploy.sh](/deploy.sh) - a micro UI for setting up credentials, and running recipes on a schedule
 - [/setup.sh](setup.sh) - source this to set up python paths to run commands using this framework.
 - [/setup.py](setup.py) - global settings covering buffer size, cloud paths, and production vs debug.
-- [/utils](utils/) - Low level library wrappers around Google API with helpers to handle common errors.
+- [/util](util/) - Low level library wrappers around Google API with helpers to handle common errors.
+- [/task](task/) - Handlers for each task specified in a JSON recipe.
-- [/gtech](gtech/) - complete solution templates provided by Google gTech
+- [/gtech](gtech/) - complete solution templates provided by Google gTech, great starting point for ideas.
 - [/script](script/) - command line for converting a recipe template into a client specific executable recipe
 - [/all](all/) - command line for executing a recipe in its entirety
 - [/cron](cron/) - command line for executing recipes on a schedule
-- [/projects](projects/) - a place where custom recipes can be checked into the repository
 - [/auth](auth/) - command line for testing user credential setup
-- [/deploy.sh](/deploy.sh) - a micro UI for setting up credentials, and running recipes on a schedule
-- others - command line handlers for specific tasks within a recipe

 ## What are some common terms?